anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     established with the registrar acting as the EST server and typically also as an RA.
 So even such a cryptographic binding of the authenticated pledge identity to the CSR is not visible nor verifiable to authorization points outside the registrar, such as a PKI RA in the backend.
-Instead, the PKI RA in the backend can be made aware, that the registrar has done the authorization of the pledge h, by using a certificate with the extension "id-kp-cmcRA", when the registrar authenticates towards the PKI RA.
+Instead, the PKI RA in the backend can be made aware, that the registrar has done the authorization of the pledge, by using a certificate with the extension "id-kp-cmcRA", when the registrar authenticates towards the PKI RA.

     {{RFC7030, Section 2.5}} sketches wrapping PKCS#10-formatted CSRs
     with a Full PKI Request message sent to the `"/fullcmc"` endpoint.